Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
 Repeating this process takes 5 minutes from start to finish._
 1. [Set up your Arduino programming environment](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/ARDUINO-SETUP.md)
-2. Disassemble the PoESP32 case
+2. Disassemble the PoESP32 case (skip if using Unit-PoE-P4)
    - You will need a 1.5mm (M2) allen wrench to remove a single screw [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/1-Allen.jpg)
    - Inserting a small flat head screwdriver into the slots flanking the Ethernet jack [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/2-Slots.jpg), carefully separate the case halves; work it side by side to avoid damage [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/3-Tabs.jpg)
 > [!TIP]
 > If you have fingernails, it can be quicker to slide a nail between the case halves, starting with the end opposite the Ethernet port and using another nail to pull the retaining tabs back
 3. In Arduino, open the project file (PoESP32-SNMP-Environmental-Monitor.ino)
    - Edit the hostname, IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file.
-   - Select Tools->Board->esp32 and select "ESP32 Dev Module"
+   - Select Tools->Board->esp32 and select "ESP32 Dev Module" if using PoESP32
+   - OR select Tools->Board->esp32 and select "ESP32P4 Dev Module" if using Unit-PoE-P4
-4. With the USB-to-serial adapter unplugged, insert the pins in the correct orientation on the back of the PoESP32 mainboard [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/4-Programmer.jpg)
+4. With the USB-to-serial adapter unplugged, insert the pins in the correct orientation on the back of the PoESP32 mainboard [pic](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/4-Programmer.jpg) (skip if using Unit-PoE-P4)
 > [!WARNING]
-> Do not plug the PoESP32 device into a powered Ethernet port until after step 7 or you risk damaging your USB port!
+> Do not plug the device into a powered Ethernet port until after step 7 or you risk damaging your USB port!
 5. With light tension applied to ensure good connectivity to the programming through-hole vias on the PoESP32 (see step 4 pic), plug in the USB-to-serial adapter
    - The device is now in bootloader mode
+   - For the Unit-PoE-P4, simply plug the USB cable into the USB port above the Ethernet jack
 6. In Arduino
-   - Select Tools->Port and select the USB-to-serial adapter
+   - Select Tools->Port and select the USB-to-serial interface
-     - If you're unsure, unplug the USB-to-serial adapter, look at the port list, then plug it back in and select the new entry (repeating step 5)
+     - If you're unsure, unplug the USB cable, look at the port list, then plug it back in and select the new entry (repeating step 5)
    - Select Sketch->Upload to flash the device
    - When you see something similar to the following, proceed to step 7
      ```